Functional JavaScript: basic concepts

 // hello world and pluton

-Nothing special here, just another term: but an important one, as unary functions are at the core of some functional programming operations.
+Nothing special here, just some terminology.
+But it's important, as unary functions are at the core of some operations in functional programming.

 Currying